Cascadia and Bioregionalism

 positive vision for a bioregion that is resilient, vibrant and autonomous, that protects the things we find special

-As a bioregional movement - a much more common definition is simply to further local autonomy, empower individuals and communities to better represent their own needs, push for environmental and economic responsibility, and increase dynamic, transparent and open governance.
+A much more common definition is simply to further local autonomy, empower individuals and communities to better represent their own needs, push for environmental and economic responsibility, and increase dynamic, transparent and open governance.
 The Cascadia movement encourages people to re-engage with their local communities, develop local and personal resilience (community gardens, disaster preparedness, etc.), and create alternate lines of regional communication, politics, and interdependence that better represent the social, cultural and political boundaries that define our region.

 The term Cascadia was adopted in 1981 by Seattle University professor David McCloskey, as a way to better describe our growing regional identity.
 McCloskey describes Cascadia as "a land of falling waters."
 He notes the blending of the natural integrity and the sociocultural unity that gives Cascadia its character.
 Definitions of the region's boundaries vary, but usually include the area between the Cascade Range and the Pacific Ocean, and some part of the Coast Mountains.
 Other definitions follow the boundaries of existing subnational entities, and usually include the territory of British Columbia, Washington, and Oregon, while others also include parts of California, Idaho, Alaska and Yukon.